 Study Abroad is for everyone.

-In accordance with our mission, GEO is committed to ensuring equitable access to our programs for all students.
-Beyond this commitment, we believe in the importance of fostering an inclusive and diverse student body in our programs, as an integral part of our mission to foster an appreciation for diverse perspectives and cultures through international education.
-GEO seeks to engage and support students from a variety of backgrounds, including but not limited to students of color, LGBTQ students, students from under-represented ethnic groups, first-generation college students and students who experience a diverse range of physical and cognitive abilities.
+In accordance with our mission to create pathways to international, experiential learning, GEO is committed to ensuring equitable access to our programs for all students.
+Moreover, we believe in the importance of fostering an inclusive and diverse student body in our programs, as an integral part of our mission to nurture an appreciation for diverse perspectives and cultures through international education.
+GEO seeks to engage and support students from all backgrounds, including but not limited to students of color, LGBTQ+ students, students from under-represented communities, first-generation college students and students with disabilities.

-In addition to reviewing these resources, we encourage all students to consider the following steps as you prepare for an experience abroad:
+In addition to reviewing these resources, we encourage you take the following steps as you prepare for an experience abroad:

 - Talk to your home campus study abroad office, home campus diversity support services and your GEO study abroad advisor about any concerns or questions you may have about the study abroad experience.